Toloka/docs/en/guide/concepts/t-components/segmentation-editor.md

 {% note info %}

 The task interface configuration guide describes the features of the HTML/JS/CSS editor.
-You can also try creating a text segmentation editor in {% if locale == "en-com" %}[Template Builder](../../../template-builder/reference/field.text-annotation.md){% endif %}.
+You can also try creating a text segmentation editor in [Template Builder](../../../template-builder/reference/field.text-annotation.md).

 {% endnote %}